micahyoung/few-shot-exemplar-utils/docs/README.md

 # Few-Shot Prompt Exemplar Utilities

+Optimize your few-shot prompt exemplars for consistency and conformance with LLM base knowledge.

+## About Few-Shot Exemplars

 Few-shot LLM prompts using curated exemplars is a powerful prompt-engineering technique to elicit consistent, desirable behavior from LLMs, allowing users to define style, substance, intent, knowledge, and boundaries using only intuitive examples and counter-examples.
 The structure of few-shot examples strongly aligns with labeled LLM training data, giving powerful post-training control without fine-tuning.
 Outside LLM context, exemplars serve as ground-truth, integration testing hooks, RAG retrieval context, and potentially training data.

 The goal of these tools are to simplify operationalizing these techniques with common libraries and use-cases.